Home > Coconut Palms Resort Review

 Considerably more appealing than the austere grey design suggests, the Melanesian-style lounge and lobby at this petite midrange resort is instantly welcoming.
-There is a surprising variety of accommodation, ranging from no-frills but comfortable rooms to lovely spacious apartments with a shared veranda.
-Featuring a kitchenette, plenty of space for an extra single bed or 2, and connecting doors, these apartments are ideal for families.
-Except for 5 apartments facing the road, all accommodation overlooks the gardens, but some would be noisy because of nightly events at the bar/restaurant.
+There is a surprising variety of accommodations, ranging from no-frills but comfortable rooms to lovely spacious apartments with a shared patio.
+Featuring kitchenettes, plenty of space for an extra single bed or two, and connecting doors, these apartments are ideal for families.
+Except for five apartments facing the road, all accommodations overlook the gardens, but some would be noisy because of nightly events at the bar/restaurant.
 Appropriately lined with namesake trees, the pool is inviting, surrounded by grass and unlikely to get too crowded.
-It’s along a suburban street, but within walking distance of supermarkets, cafés and bars, and a minibus from downtown Port Vila.
+It’s along a suburban street, but within walking distance of supermarkets, cafés, and bars, and a minibus stop from downtown Port Vila.

 Coconut Palms Resort – The Basics

 - Location: In the suburbs of Port Villa on the main island of Efate.
 Along Rue Cornwall street, halfway between downtown and the east coast of the peninsula.
-About 1km from the town centre and 15 minutes from the airport.
+About 1 km from the town center and 15 minutes from the airport.